-- What are the penalties for an Evading Arrest conviction?
+- What is the punishment for Evading Arrest Or Detention?

 Note that Section 545.421 of the Texas Transportation Code specifies an entirely separate offense for the scenario in which someone “operates a motor vehicle and willfully fails or refuses to bring the vehicle to a stop or flees, or attempts to elude, a pursuing police vehicle when given a visual or audible signal to bring the vehicle to a stop.”